Polaris-JZ/polaris-jz.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Hi!
 This is Jujia Zhao, a master student from National University of Singapore (NUS).
 My major is Industry 4.0 (Deep Learning for Industry).
 I graduated from Beijing Institute of Technology in China with a bachelor's degree in Automation.
 Now, I am a research intern at [NExT Research Center](https://www.nextcenter.org/) in NUS, advised by [Dr. Wenjie Wang](https://wenjiewwj.github.io/).
-My research focuses on information retrieval and recommendation.
+My research focuses on artificial intelligence, information retrieval and recommendation.

 # 📝 Publications